Personal profile

 Associate Fellow of the Higher Education Academy (HEA), 01/06/2016.

-- During my post-doctoral position, I supervised a third-year medical intercalation student whom I attained wet lab funding for (First class); I have taught undergraduate students in Cardiovascular Systems; supervised multiple PhD students within the laboratory; and taught visiting international postdoctoral researchers in cardiovascular sciences lab techniques.
+• During my post-doc, I supervised a third-year medical intercalation student whom I attained wet lab funding for (First class); I taught students in Cardiovascular Systems; supervised PhD students within the laboratory; and taught visiting international postdoctoral researchers in cardiovascular sciences lab techniques.

 Extracurricular

-- Post-doctoral and Early Research Career Development and Training (PERCAT) - Cardiovascular Sciences representative (2018-2021).
+• Post-doctoral and Early Research Career Development and Training (PERCAT) – University of Birmingham Cardiovascular Sciences representative (2018-2021).

-- Public outreach: In 2019 I engaged with the Green Heart project, supervising the BHF stall and showcasing research outputs whilst engaging and educating the public as to the work that the charity supports.
+• I engaged with the Green Heart project, supervising the BHF stall and showcasing research outputs whilst engaging and educating the public as to the work that the charity supports (May, 2019).

 Professional Society Memberships